The Greedy Path

 path in such cases.

-functionality is provided by opt_einsum.paths.greedy
+The greedy functionality is provided by opt_einsum.paths.greedy,

-and is selected by the default optimize='auto'
+and is selected by the default optimize='auto' mode of opt_einsum for

 expressions with many inputs.
 Expressions of up to a thousand tensors